Let’s just start off by acknowledging the elephant in the room.

-I know many churches, venues and companies are also looking to get better looking haze than what they already have.
+I know many of you are also looking to get better looking haze than what they already have.

-The first is fog, which I won’t be covering much in this post.
+The first is fog, which is covered right here.
 Fog is a lower, thicker lying atmosphere that doesn’t give anywhere near the same effect as haze, and isn’t designed as the type of effect you’d run all night long.
-So we’ll make it a post of it’s own, and focus on haze for today.
+Fog is more of a thick cloud of smoke than the smooth, air-like atmosphere like haze that we all love.

 Water Based Hazers

 The first type of haze is water-based, and these are quickly becoming the most common type of hazer.